 Non-Technical Stakeholders

-While Non-Technical Stakeholders may not delve into the technical details, a well-structured API observability dashboard can provide them with a high-level understanding of the API’s health and performance, thereby aiding in strategic decision-making.
+Non-Technical Stakeholders may not need technical details, but a clear API observability dashboard can give them a broad view of the API's health and performance.
+This helps them make strategic decisions more easily.

 API Modeling for Personalized Documentation